Dareshuri

 The Dareshuri is an Iranian breed of riding horse of oriental type.
-It is native to Fars province in southern Iran and is associated with the Qashqai people of that area, particularly with the Dareshuri tribe for which it is named.
+It is native to Fars province in southern Iran and is associated with the Turkic Qashqai people of that area, particularly with the Dareshuri tribe for which it is named.
 It may also be known as the Shirazi after the city of Shiraz, the provincial capital.

 It is an endangered breed: a population of 300±– was reported in 2003.
 Its conservation status in 2007 was 'endangered'; in 2023 it was 'unknown'.

 History

 The origins of the Dareshuri are unknown.
 It is a traditional breed, closely associated with the Qashqai people of Fars province in southern Iran, and particularly with the Dareshuri tribe for which it is named.

 The traditional semi-annual migrations of the Qashgai people from their winter pastures to the south and west of the city of Shiraz to their summer grazing grounds in the mountains to the north and west of the city lasted some four to six weeks and covered many hundreds of kilometres.
 These journeys exerted a powerful selection for qualities of stamina and endurance in their horses.
 In the nineteenth century Shirazi horses were cross-bred from local Persian mares and Arab stallions from Baghdad; many were exported to India, where they were known by the name 'Gulf Arab'.
 In the twentieth century the Dareshuri renewed the blood of their horses through frequent inter-breeding with Persian Arab stock from Khuzestan, often through Bakhtiari middlemen; preference was given to horses of the Khersani matrilineal strain.

 The breed came to prominence under the impetus of Dareshuri tribal chiefs Ziad Khan and Hossein Khan, and later Ayaz Khan, in the late 1970s, as part of the categorization and study of Persian Arabian horses.
 Members of the Dareshuri tribe insist on their Mongolian ancestry, and claim to have traveled between Iran and Syria in the time of Genghis Khan, before returning to Iran with the best Syrian Arabian horses they could find there.
 However, this claim is not supported by written pedigree documents, and therefore cannot be proven.

 Genetic analysis of the principal Iranian horse breeds finds them to form a group distinct from other horses; within that group the Dareshuri is closest to the Persian Arab.